htdebeer/pandocomatic/README.md

 [repository](https://github.com/htdebeer/pandocomatic) on
 [Github](https://github.com).

-**Note.** For pandoc versions ≥ 2.10 use paru version ≥ 0.4.1.2;
-otherwise use paru version 0.4.0.1.
+**Note.** For pandoc versions ≥ 2.10 make sure to install and use paru version ≥ 0.4.1.2; otherwise install and use paru version 0.4.0.1.

+**Note.** As I am a GNU/Linux user, I do not officially support other operating systems like Mac OSX or Windows.
+Fixes and patches for those operating systems are welcome.

 See [pandocomatic’s
 manual](https://heerdebeer.org/Software/markdown/pandocomatic/) for an
 extensive description of pandocomatic.

-Note.
-As I am a GNU/Linux user, I do not officially support other operating systems like Mac OSX or Windows.
-Fixes and patches for those operating systems are welcome.

 ## Why pandocomatic?